JoeyMckenzie/artisense/README.md

 ## Motivation

-Artisense is meant to be a local-first copy of the Laravel documentation.
+Artisense is meant to be a local-first offline copy of the Laravel documentation.
 Artisense is a set of artisan commands that allow you to locally store and search the laravel documentation from the comfort of your terminal.

+If you're anything like me and living in the terminal, those precious seconds `alt` + `tab`ing between code editor and browser to review the Laravel documentation really adds up.
+Why not make docs accessible from the terminal?

 ## How it works

-At its core, artisense is a SQLite database that lives within your `storage_path()` underneath an `/artisense` folder:
+At its core, artisense is a SQLite database that lives within your `storage_path()` underneath an `artisense/` folder:

 ```bash
 your-laravel-app/